 - Information on both solids and liquid effluent applications.

-- Structure (Animals may spend time on structures such as feed pads, wintering pads or in milk sheds.
+- Structures (if applicable) (Animals may spend time on structures such as feed pads, wintering pads or in milk sheds.
 These structures define the time animals spend there, the food eaten and how effluent is collected.)

 - Bunker lining